PM says Government wants to ensure ‘urgency and transparency’ in Mandelson files

 The number of documents, and the sensitive nature of some of them, mean the files could be released piecemeal rather than in one large tranche.

-It comes after police began searching Lord Mandelson’s properties on Friday afternoon as part of their probe, with officers seen entering an address near Regent’s Park in central London.

-Metropolitan Police Deputy Assistant Commissioner Hayley Sewart confirmed that officers from the force’s central specialist crime team were searching two addresses, “one in the Wiltshire area, and another in the Camden area”.
+Metropolitan Police Deputy Assistant Commissioner Hayley Sewart confirmed that officers from the force’s central specialist crime team were searching two addresses on Friday, “one in the Wiltshire area, and another in the Camden area”.

 “The searches are related to an ongoing investigation into misconduct in public office offences, involving a 72-year-old man,” she said.